AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_android.md

 1. In the interactive engine, open the **Deployer** panel (**Windows > Deploy and Connect > Deployer**) to the Android tab and enter the required information.
 (See below.)
 1. Click **Package Project for Android**.

-The deployer creates an *.apk* file for your game, and copies it to the location on your computer that you specify in the **Destination** field.
+The deployer creates an *.apk* file for your app, and copies it to the location on your computer that you specify in the **Destination** field.

 **After deploying:**

--	To copy your deployed game to a connected device for testing, use the `adb` utility.
+-	To copy your deployed app to a connected device for testing, use the `adb` utility.
 You can find this tool in your Android SDK installation folder, under the `/platform-tools/` sub-directory.
 Connect your device to the computer by USB, open a command prompt, and type:

 	`adb install <path-to-apk>`

--	To distribute your game on the Google Play store, use the tools provided by Google.
+-	To distribute your app on the Google Play store, use the tools provided by Google.
 See the [Developer Console Help](https://support.google.com/googleplay/android-developer/answer/113469?hl=en) for more information on the Google Play Developer Console.

 ### Android deployment settings